Kyriosity/read-write/README+/software/QA/README+/tests-pitfalls.md

 ### Direct reference to implementation

-Contrary to TDD unit tests .
+Contrary to TDD unit tests.
 Providers as adapters. // WRITE FOR TDD !

 ### Blind fit to green and carousel